 2. Improved speed

-Before you marry a person you should first make them use a computer with slow Internet to see who they really are.
+Before you marry a person, make them use a computer with slow a slow internet to see who they really are.

-That’s an old internet joke, but it has a ring of truth – nobody likes slow-loading websites.
+That’s an old, but it has a ring of truth – nobody likes slow-loading websites.
 Which is why a Google study found that 53% of mobile site visits are abandoned if pages take longer than 3 seconds to load.

 If that happens to your own site, then it will also affect your website rankings on Google and other search engines.
 Bad usability leads to users leaving your site.
 Search engines recognise this, and thinks that users are having a bad time on your site.
 This could result in your site ranking lower in online searches – affecting your site traffic, and leading to less sales / conversions.